Haiti: United States occupation (1915–1934)

 The body of caco leader Charlemagne Péralte on display after his execution by US forces; the image was counterproductive, with the resemblance to the deposition of Jesus gaining Péralte the status of national martyr.

 The occupation improved some of Haiti's infrastructure and centralized power in Port-au-Prince.
 1700 km of roads were made usable, 189 bridges were built, many irrigation canals were rehabilitated, hospitals, schools, and public buildings were constructed, and drinking water was brought to the main cities.
 Agricultural education was organized, with a central school of agriculture and 69 farms in the country.
-However, many infrastructure projects were built using the corvée system that allowed the government/occupying forces to take people from their homes and farms, at gunpoint if necessary, to build roads, bridges etc. by force, a process that was deeply resented by ordinary Haitians.
+However, many infrastructure projects were built using the corvée system that allowed the government/occupying forces to take people from their homes and farms, at gunpoint if necessary, to build infrastructure by force, a process that was deeply resented by ordinary Haitians.
 Sisal was also introduced to Haiti, and sugarcane and cotton became significant exports, boosting prosperity.
-Haitian traditionalists, based in rural areas, were highly resistant to U.S.-backed changes, while the urban elites, typically mixed-race, welcomed the growing economy, but wanted more political control.
-Together they helped secure an end to the occupation in 1934, under the Presidency of Sténio Vincent (1930–1941).
+Haitian traditionalists based in rural areas were highly resistant to U.S.-backed changes, while the urban elites, typically mixed-race, welcomed the growing economy but wanted more political control.
+Together they helped secure an end to the occupation in 1934, under the Presidency of Sténio Vincent.
 The debts were still outstanding, though less due to increased prosperity, and the U.S. financial advisor-general receiver handled the budget until 1941.

 The U.S. Marines were instilled with a special brand of paternalism towards Haitians "expressed in the metaphor of a father's relationship with his children."
-Armed opposition to the US presence was led by the cacos under the command of Charlemagne Péralte; his capture and execution in 1919 earned him the status of a national martyr.
-During Senate hearings in 1921, the commandant of the Marine Corps reported that, in the 20 months of active unrest, 2,250 Haitians had been killed.
-However, in a report to the Secretary of the Navy, he reported the death toll as being 3,250.
+Armed opposition to the US presence was led by the Cacos under the command of Charlemagne Péralte; his capture and execution in 1919 earned him the status of a national martyr.
+During US Senate hearings in 1921, the commandant of the Marine Corps reported that in the 20 months of active unrest, 2,250 Haitians had been killed.
+However, in a report to the Secretary of the Navy, he reported the death toll as 3,250.
 Haitian historians have claimed the true number was much higher, but this is not supported by most historians outside Haiti.